Matt-Haywood/Matt-Haywood/README.md

      - Hilt for dependency injection to provide context and helper functions into the Alarm Workers.
      - Notifications for Alarms using NotificationCompat, AlarmManager, and Broadcast Reciever.

- - Hopeless Romantic - An app to help those like myself!
+ - Hopeless Romantic
+     - An app to help those like myself!
 An app that reminds people in relationships to do nice things for their partner if they're prone to forgetting to.

-I'm looking forward to the challenges that await!
+ - Sign Foundation Automated design
+    - Grasshopper/Rhino to create a 3d parametric model of a sign, signpost, and foundation.
+    - Using in-built automation tools to iterate towards the best designs based on carbon costs and structural stability.
+    - Viktor to create a python web app to run the automated parametric model.

 <!--
 **Matthollemue/Matthollemue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.